Turkish central bank surprises with 100-basis-point rate cut

-Türkiye's central bank on Thursday surprised the markets as it slashed its benchmark policy rate by 100 basis points, against the background of soaring inflation that runs at a 24-year high.
+Türkiye’s central bank on Thursday surprised the markets as it slashed its benchmark policy rate by 100 basis points, against the backdrop of soaring inflation running at a 24-year high.

-The Central Bank of the Republic of Türkiye (CBRT) cited the "weakening effects of geopolitical risks" as it lowered its one-week repo rate to 13% from 14%, the level it was kept at for the last seven months.
+The Central Bank of the Republic of Türkiye (CBRT) spelled out its sharp focus on economic growth as it unexpectedly lowered its one-week repo rate to 13% from 14%, the level it was kept at for the last seven months.

+In a statement accompanying the decision, the bank said the cut was aimed at driving economic growth and sustaining employment amid growing geopolitical risk.
+It added that rising loan rates have diminished the effectiveness of the monetary policy.

-Most economists expected the key policy rate to remain steady through year-end.
-The rate was kept steady since January when the CBRT paused an easing cycle after its cuts totaling 500 basis points since September last year.
+Most economists expected the key lending rate to remain steady through year-end.
+The CBRT delivered a series of cuts last year, slashing rates by 5 percentage points before pausing the easing cycle in January.

+The central bank’s policy-setting committee (MPC) said it needed to act because leading indicators pointed to a loss of economic momentum in the third quarter.

+“It is important that financial conditions remain supportive to preserve the growth momentum in industrial production and the positive trend in employment in a period of increasing uncertainties regarding global growth as well as escalating geopolitical risk,” it noted.

 Türkiye’s annual inflation rose at a slower-than-expected pace in July but still reached a fresh 24-year high of nearly 80%, stoked in part by surging energy prices due to Russia’s invasion of Ukraine.